duniter/duniter/doc/Protocol.md

 A membership is to be considered valid if matching the following rules:

 * The membership must be [well formated](#membership)
+* The membership must be signed by its issuer
 * The membership `UserId` field matches [udid2 format](https://github.com/Open-UDC/open-udc/blob/master/docs/OpenUDC_Authentication_Mechanisms.draft.txt#L164)
 * A joining membership cannot follow a `+KEY` in keychain changes for this key
 * A leaving membership can only follow a `+KEY` in keychain changes for this key